Tuesday, 1 April 2008

 Adams married Louisa Catherine Johnson, the daughter of a poor American merchant, in a ceremony at the church of All Hallows-by-the-Tower, London on July 26, 1797.
 He had a loyal but sometimes unhappy marriage with his wife, who suffered from poor health and depression.

-Adams had a difficult relationship with his eldest son, who died of alcoholism; had a better relationship with his youngest son, who followed his footsteps in politics
+Adams had a difficult relationship with his eldest son, George, who was an alcoholic and committed suicide aged 28; had a better relationship with his youngest son, Charles, who followed his footsteps in politics

 MONEY AND FAME: Adams came from a wealthy and prominent family He inherited land and property from his father; and earned a modest income from his public service.
 Adams received royalties from his published writings.
 He enjoyed fame and respect as a statesman and scholar